Issues in Aging Focus Group Award

-The award winners receive certificates.
+The award recipients are presented with certificates.
 The award is presented annually at the Issues in Aging Focus Group meeting at the NCFR Annual Conference.

 Proposals (all formats included) accepted for the annual NCFR conference are eligible.
 There will be one award for a student or new professional, and one for a professional.

 At least one author of the research article must be a member of NCFR.